 In developing our recommended budget and capital improvement program, we considered the Board's debt guidelines.
-The recommended budget and capital improvement program is within all debt guideless, which were developed to conserve debt capacity for unforeseen future needs, yet allows for timely capital investments to enhance and maintain county assets.
+The recommended budget and capital improvement program meets all debt guidelines, which were developed to conserve debt capacity for unforeseen future needs, yet allows for timely capital investments to enhance and maintain county assets.

 The issuance of bonds allows the County to even out the property tax load somewhat while addressing current significant capital needs.
-The chart shows the total general obligation bonding as recommended for the 2017-2021 capital improvement program, broken down by bonds that will be serviced with general property tax collections and bonds that are programmed to be serviced with revenue collected by a county enterprise.
+The chart shows the total general obligation bonding as recommended for the 2018-2022 capital improvement program, broken down by bonds that will be serviced with general property tax collections and bonds that are programmed to be serviced with revenue collected from other revenue sources such as a county enterprise or sales taxes.